The Battle on the Ivory Road.

 Abjuring from every god ever known to man, he grabbed us by the neck if we moved too slowly into position.
 The wolves reached us too quickly and too far from the grass.
 We will have to fight in the open, exactly what we had tried to avoid.

 First the devalayans reached us in disorder.
-They brought with them their lord, the jamindar of Chatiwanam, more dead than alive, almost carried by his officers and leaving a trail of blood behind him.
 After letting pass as many as we could, we closed the lines and unleashed a volley that killed some of the stragglers and the steppe devils striking them from behind.

 The wolves reached us too quickly to do much else.
 The matchlockmen shot two volleys almost on top of each other.
 Those who still had chakkars throw them.
 Some wolves fell.
 The rest broke us.